-EDEC 160 Social Justice in Childhood and Adolescence
+EDEC 160 Questions of Equity in Childhood and Adolescence

 This first-year experience is designed for students in any major who are interested in issues of equality, fairness, and privilege and how these issues affect the self-identity, learning, and development of children and adolescents in the United States.

 As a student in this FLC, you enroll in the year-long course called EDEC 160 Questions of Equity in Childhood and Adolescence.
 You will join a community of students who share your interest in understanding the different forces that affect a child’s life and who are passionate about finding ways to support children and families who face significant barriers to success.
 With your new colleagues, you will further your critical thinking skills and diversity awareness through critical analysis of multicultural children’s and young adult literature and through the close examination of social justice case studies.

-How do I know that the Social Justice FLC is right for me?
+How do I know that this First-Year Learning Community is right for me?

 If you wish to join a community of students who are passionate about making the world a better place for all children and families